-- Try a strength training program to increase your muscle and core strength. - In addition to strength training, other exercises can help you improve your balance and coordination, such as swimming, yoga, Tai Chi or exercises using exercise balls or BOSU balls (half-dome exercise balls). - See our other factsheet on Aging with a Physical Disability and Exercise to learn more about the benefits of exercise. - A trained physical therapist can help you improve your balance, strength, and gait through exercise.
-They might also suggest an assistive device or change of devices-and provide guidance on how to use these aids. - Poorly fit devices can increase the risk of falling. - Enroll in a fall prevention program.
+- Try a strength training program to increase your muscle and core strength. - In addition to strength training, other exercises can help you improve your balance and coordination, such as swimming, yoga, Tai Chi or exercises using exercise balls or BOSU balls (half-dome exercise balls). - See our factsheet on Exercise to learn more about the benefits of exercise.

+- A trained physical therapist can help you improve your balance, strength, and gait through exercise.
+They might also suggest an assistive device or change of devices and provide guidance on how to use these aids. - Poorly fit devices can increase the risk of falling. - Enroll in a fall prevention program.
 Several of these are available nationwide and are often at your local community center, hospitals, Senior Center, or YMCA. - National Council on Aging's (NCOA) Center for Healthy Aging has a list of Community Programs (see Resources on last page).